Nu2 Sagittarii

-Nu^{2} Sagittarii (ν^{2} Sagittarii) is a binary star system in the zodiac constellation of Sagittarius.
+Nu^{2} Sagittarii (ν^{2} Sagittarii), also named Pabilsang, is a binary star system in the zodiac constellation of Sagittarius.
 It is faintly visible to the naked eye, having an apparent visual magnitude of +4.98; it is 0.16 degree north of the ecliptic.
 The annual parallax shift of 11.91 mas as seen from Earth, indicates this system is roughly 270 light years from the Sun.
 Nu^{2} Sagittarii has a high peculiar velocity of 86.0±11.6 km/s and is most likely a runaway star system.

 The spectrum of the primary component displays a stellar classification of K1 Ib–II, indicating this is a K-type star with a mixed luminosity class of an evolved bright giant/supergiant star.
 It is a mild barium star, showing an enhanced abundance of s-process elements in its outer atmosphere.
 This material was most likely acquired during a previous mass transfer from its now white dwarf companion.
 The primary has an estimated 1.4 times the mass of the Sun and has expanded to 85 times the Sun's radius.

+Pabilsaĝ was the original Sumerian name of the constellation Sagittarius; a god depicted as a centaur-like hybrid creature with a scorpion tail and wings.
+The IAU Working Group on Star Names adopted the name Pabilsang for this star on 13 August 2026.